MrS0m30n3/youtube-dl-gui/README.md

 ## Frequently Asked Questions
 See [FAQs](docs/faqs.md) file

-## Thanks
+## Thank you
-Thanks to everyone who contributed to this project and to [@philipzae](https://github.com/philipzae) for designing the new UI layout.
+Thanks to readings this and get me a star for yhe YouTube Video Downloader.
+And I am always make this type of amazing project keep support me..